2 Corinthians 2 – The Strategy of Satan and the Victory of Jesus

 a.
 And I wrote this very thing to you: Paul wisely understood that considering all the circumstances, a letter was better than a personal visit.
 A letter could show Paul’s heart, yet not give as much opportunity for the deterioration of their relationship.
 It would give them room to repent and get right with God and Paul again.

 i.
 Where is this letter that Paul mentions?
-Some good scholars see the “sorrowful letter” as 1 Corinthians, but it seems better to think of it as another letter that we don’t have.
+Some good scholars see the “severe letter” as 1 Corinthians, but it seems better to think of it as another letter that we don’t have.
 Does this mean that something is missing from our Bibles?
 Not at all.
 Not every letter that Paul wrote was inspired Scripture for all God’s people in all ages.
 We can trust that what Paul wrote in the missing letter was perfect for the Corinthian Christians at that time, but not perfect for us; otherwise, God would have preserved it.
 We shouldn’t think that everything Paul or the other Bible writers wrote was necessarily Scripture.

 b.
 Lest when I came, I should have sorrow: Paul hoped that his letter would get all the painful work out of the way.
 Then when he did visit them personally, it would be a pleasant visit because they would have taken advantage of the opportunity he gave them to get right.